 13:00

-In the afternoons, I usually check and clear all reports such as invoice reports, anything that involves tables and excel really.
-There are tasks I do every day, for example, sending invoice requests – there are usually about three every day for this type of request.
+In the afternoons, I usually check and clear all reports such as invoice reports, anything that involves tables and excel.
+There are tasks I do every day, for example, sending invoice requests – there are usually about three requests of this type every day.
 I also continue to answer any emails coming in, most of them are from customers.

 14:00